 According to OSHA, boom lifts are classified as aerial lifts and scissor lifts as scaffolding.
 This means that boom lifts require an education that teaches how to operate a boom lift specifically, and scissor lifts need training that covers scissor lift operation.

-Here is an outline that best describes the primary differences between boom lifts and scissor lifts, and why it is important to receive both a boom lift certification and a scissor lift certification.
+Here is an outline that best describes the primary differences between boom lifts and scissor lifts, and why it is important to receive both a boom and scissor lift certification from CertifyMeOnline.net.

 What is a Boom Lift?